 Odor plays a big role in them returning to the carpet to use it as a bathroom again.
-A good odor remover or all-purpose carpet cleaner that removes odor is needed to completely remove the traces of an accident.
+A good odor remover or all-purpose carpet cleaner that removes odor is needed to remove the traces of an accident completely.

 Keep an Eye on Your Puppy

 One of the things about having a puppy is that they take a lot of attention.
-As you go about your day you will have to keep an eye on them to make sure that they don’t have an accident in the house.
+As you go about your day, you will have to keep an eye on them to ensure that they don’t have an accident in the house.

 If you want to take the time to give your pup a little more training, you can train them to give you a signal that they need to use the bathroom.

 Have your labradoodle ring a bell or sit at the door when they need to go to the bathroom.